Plans on Mr. Arigato are limited by the number of actions that can be run per calendar month.

 What's an Action Credit?

 Some Actions cost more Action Credits than others.
 Why?
 Because they cost us money to perform on your behalf, such as sending email or SMS text messages.
 In most cases, you can set up the same Action using your own account instead of ours for fewer credits.
-For example, if you set up your own Twilio account and use it in the app, SMS messages are only 1 credit, but if you use the built-in "SMS" integration, it would cost two credits.
+For example, if you set up your own Twilio account and use it in the app, SMS messages are only 1 credit, but if you use the built-in "SMS" integration, it would cost five credits.

 What Happens If I Hit My Plan Limits?